 If you are new to Amazon advertising and preparing to launch your first campaign, it can be a bit confusing trying to figure out where to start with your budget.
 Ads are on an auction system based on bidding “up to” certain amounts for certain keywords.

-There are also Premium Ads, which are fixed or rotating banner displays that appear at the top of the main Amazon home page.
+Premium Ads are those fixed or rotating banner displays that appear at the top of your main Amazon home page.
 To get into this rotation costs tens of thousands per day.
 That’s probably not a category you’re interested in, so we will skip that category.

-There are two options when it comes to choosing keywords.
-You can either select automatic or manual targeting.
+There are two options when it comes to choosing keywords: automatic or manual targeting.